 When you need translation for a document, your first step should be to hire a professional to get the job done.
-But that professional will need to ask you some questions before performing the translation.
+But before they are able to perform the translation, your translation company will need to know some specifics about your project.

-In particular, he or she will likely ask if you need the document certified, notarized, or sworn.
-If you’d be confused by this question, you need to get to know the differences between notarized, certified, and sworn translations.
+In particular, you will likely be asked if you need the document certified, notarized, or sworn.
+If you’d be confused by this question, you’re not alone.

 In addition, certified translations have to include a statement from the translator that says the content has been completely and accurately translated by a certified professional.
-The translator then needs to include his or her signature and contact information.
-Essentially, this type of translation is a guarantee of quality on the part of the translator.
+The translator then needs to include their signature and contact information.
+Essentially, this type of translation is a guarantee of quality on the part of the translation company.

 Documents that usually require a certified translation include immigration documents, court transcripts, evidentiary documents and passports.
 Certified translations are also usually required when you need to show a birth, death, or marriage certificate.